rbvegas/StatiCSharp/README_NUGET.md

     name: "My Awesome Website",
     description: @"Description of your website",
     language: "en-US",
-    sections: "posts, about",           //select which folders should be treated as sections );
+    sections: "posts, about"            //select which folders should be treated as sections );

 var manager = new WebsiteManager(